 What to do there: During the day, this is a trendy area with cafes and boutiques everywhere.
 People come here to shop, to try the best restaurants in the city, and the area also contains a large number of hostels.
 At night, the darker side of this area comes out, and it becomes filled with adult clubs.
 If you do want to explore this area, make sure you stay in a group and don’t drink too much for your own safety.

 Why it’s so awesome: Bondi is exciting, but the crowds and the competitive vibe of the beach can get to be a bit much sometimes.
-If you’re looking for somewhere quieter, somewhere the locals go, try Camp Cove.
-It’s a small swimming area just north of Watson’s Bay and it’s the perfect place for you to have some lazy beach time.
+If you’re looking for somewhere quieter – somewhere the locals go – try Camp Cove.
+It’s a small swimming area just north of Watson’s Bay, and it’s the perfect place for you to have some lazy beach time.

 What to do there: This is the type of beach where you just need to sit back and relax.
 It’s too small for most water sports, and there are too many children around to make it safe anyway, so forget about getting your adrenalin pumping.
-Instead, take a good book, a towel and some sunscreen and soak up the sun and the relaxed vibe.
+Instead, pack a good book, a towel, and some sunscreen and soak up the sun and the relaxed vibe.
 If you’re looking for off the beaten track Sydney attractions, this is heaps good mate!

 #29 – Art Gallery of New South Wales – A perfect place to visit in Sydney if you are on a budget!

 Why it’s so awesome: Sydney can be an expensive place to visit which is why you’ll probably need outings that will take up a bit of time without taking up all of your money.
 The Art Gallery of NSW is the perfect place for that.
 The architecture of the building is neoclassical Greek and stunning and the gallery plays host to a lot of international exhibitions.
 It also has permanent displays of Australian art, including Aboriginal art.
 It’s great for those looking for some more cultured Sydney attractions!

 What to do there: There’s always something going on at this museum from tours to lectures, concerts, screenings and movies, so check the schedule before you go to see what’s on.
 The guided tours are free and they’re in various languages, so if you struggle with English then inquire at the desk about tours in your native language.

-Awesome place to visit in Sydney with kids!
+#30 – Luna Park – Awesome place to visit in Sydney with kids!

-What to do there: Make sure you go snorkeling or scuba diving while you’re at this beach.
+What to do there: Make sure you go snorkelling or scuba diving while you’re at this beach.
 Australian waters have some of the most beautiful and unusual marine creatures in the world, so you shouldn’t miss the chance to see them up close.
 If you get tired of the water, take a walk around the bush track.
 It curls around the headland and offers spectacular views of Northern head and other beaches.
-There are plenty of amenities at this site including bathrooms, shower and kiosks where you can enjoy some snacks.
+There are plenty of amenities at this site including bathrooms, shower, and kiosks where you can enjoy some snacks.

 Why it’s so awesome: The Paddington Markets first opened in the 1970s and were a dedicated hippie haunt, but they’ve become considerably more mainstream since then.
-They’re also the best place to pick up new or vintage clothing, jewelry, and crafts, so bring your wallet and come looking for a bargain.
+They’re also the best place to pick up new or vintage clothing, jewellery, and crafts, so bring your wallet and come looking for a bargain.